Feeling particular about Puglia?

 In this burrowed-away corner of Italy – with its hilltop towns, secret coves, ancient olive-oil presses, and swollen low mountains – life has remained exceedingly peaceful.
 Even if, in the past, it has been invaded and sacked uncountable times.
 By Greeks, Byzantines, Normans and the Spanish (and they all left something behind).
 Between olive groves, craggy coves, hillsides and hidden villages are baroque towns and bulkier cities; not least Bari and Brindisi.
 Both are port towns in their own right, yet wear their muscularity lightly.

-It’s no surprise that the region has become a fan favourite among our clients.
+It’s no surprise that the region has become a fan favorite among our clients.
 Particularly with families.

 And you probably haven’t heard of them.
 Setting you up with a knowledgeable local – the kind who’ll get you in anywhere – you’ll travel to the UNESCO World Heritage town of Alberobello, with its iconic Trulli buildings.
 Dating back to the 1500s (as a tax-dodging swindle by the local Acquaviva family), these houses remain in use to this day.
 Even the local church, Sant’Antonio, is executed in this style.
 We can also introduce you to winding Ostuni, whose historic roads swirl around the white-washed hill; with each new level revealing an increasingly staggering view.
 And we know the perfect little lunch spot, tucked away behind the main streets.
 We’re talking big, meat or vegetable-filled focaccia served with aplomb (and the obligatory can of ice-cold fizz).